hypered/refli.be/README.md

 # Refli

-Exploring how compensations are computed.
+Exploring how Belgian compensations are computed.

 # Computing the Belgian withholding tax